KDE/documentation-develop-kde-org/content/docs/use/kxmlgui/saving_and_loading.md

 Here we use [QUrl](docs:qtcore;QUrl) to handle files from remote locations.

 Then we use the [KIO](docs:kio) library to retrieve our file.
-This allows us to open the file normally even if it's stored in a remote location like an SFTP server.
+This allows us to open the file even if it's stored in a remote location like an SFTP server.
 We make the following call to the [KIO::storedGet](docs:kio;KIO::storedGet) function with an argument for the file you wish to open or download:

 ```c++
 KIO::Job *job = KIO::storedGet(fileNameFromDialog);